-Our surgeons have many years of experience in carrying out the fat transfer to the breasts and have now applied their expertise to performing breast fat transfer at the same time as Bristol mentation with implants to create more natural results and hide the implant edges using the injected fat.
+Our surgeons have many years of experience in carrying out the fat transfer to the breasts and have now applied their expertise to performing breast fat transfer at the same time as breast augmentation with implants to create more natural results and hide the implant edges using the injected fat.
 Hybrid breast augmentation is a commonly performed procedure at Centre for Surgery in London.
 It relies on combining the insertion of breast implants with simultaneous fat transfer to the breast to optimise breast volume and properly contour the overlying soft tissues surrounding the breast.

-For patients looking for natural-looking results, hybrid breast augmentation could be the ideal treatment option.
+Hybrid breast augmentation could be the ideal treatment option for patients looking for natural results.
 Using both breast implants and fat transfer permits the surgeon full control over reshaping the breast.
 In slim patients with limited soft tissue coverage, hybrid breast augmentation is an excellent solution to addressing the inherent limitations of performing breast augmentation with implants only in women with poor soft tissue coverage.
 Hybrid breast augmentation is an excellent technique for correcting breast asymmetry in women with uneven breasts.
-Both techniques permit surgeons to use smaller breast implants as the combined fat transfer also contributes to volume enhancement of the breasts.
+Both techniques permit surgeons to use smaller breast implants as the combined fat transfer also contributes to the volume enhancement of the breasts.
 Breast implants that are smaller in size carry fewer risks than larger breast implants.

 Benefits of hybrid breast augmentation